wazuh/wazuh-documentation/source/deployment-options/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-manager-class.rst

    Needed if **ossec_remote_connection** is set to syslog

 $ossec_remote_queue_size
-  Sets the capacity of the remote daemon queue in the number of agent events.
+  Sets the capacity of the remote daemon queue in number of agent events.

   `Default 131072`